invrainbow/codeperfect/docs/content/overview/getting-started.md

 1. Download CodePerfect.app.zip.
 Unzip this and drag CodePerfect.app into your Applications folder.

-2. Download the .cp95license file (provided to you), and move it to ~/.cp95license.
+2. Download the .cplicense file (provided to you), and move it to ~/.cplicense.

 3. Run CodePerfect.app.